 Preparing for Scholarship Applications

-Request an official transcript from the Office of Undergraduate Admissions in Room 124 of the Nigh University Center.
-For more information, call (405) 974-2727, email firstname.lastname@example.org or visit How to Request a Transcript or browse help articles and chat with a live agent at the Broncho OneStop Help Center.
+Request a transcript from the Office of Undergraduate Admissions in Room 124 of the Nigh University Center.
+For more information, call (405) 974-2727, visit How to Request a Transcript or browse help articles and chat with a live agent at the Broncho OneStop Help Center.

 Personal Artist Statement